mlakmal/angular/README.md

                   return routeDef;
               },

-              //this will load the required scripts for route through RequireJs AMD loading. as part of this script file containing the controller class/component will be loaded before route definition is given to routeProvider.when resolveDependencies = function ($q, $rootScope, dependencies) {
+              //this will load the required scripts for route through RequireJs AMD loading.
+              //as part of this script file containing the controller class/component will be loaded before route definition is given to "$routeProvider.when" resolveDependencies = function ($q, $rootScope, dependencies) {
                   var defer = $q.defer();
-                  require(dependencies, function () {
+                  //RequireJS require function loads the module definitions, then resolve the route resolve function to init the controller and view for that route. require(dependencies, function () {
                       defer.resolve();
                       $rootScope.$apply();